pcp_node_info

 4 (load balance weight) is displayed in normalized format (0 - 1).

-6 shows the backend status in real time.
+6 (actual backend status) shows the backend status in real time.
 The info is obtained by calling PQpingParams at the time when the command is invoked.
 PQpingParams is only available in PostgreSQL 9.1 or later.
 If Pgpool-II was built with PostgreSQL 9.0 or earlier, the column shows "unknown".
 Also if health check is disabled, it shows "unknown".
 When a backend node is detached by pcp_detach_node, the status managed by Pgpool-II will be "down", while the actual backend status is "up".
 Thus it is possible that 5 does not match with 6.
 However it should not happen that 5 is "up" while 6 is "down".

-8 shows the backend status in real time.
+8 (actual backend role) shows the backend status in real time.
 The result will be either "primary" or "standby", and possibly "unknown" if information retrieval failed.
 Since Pgpool-II searches backend nodes in the node id order and assumes the last found node is primary, it is possible that 7 does not match 8 when there are multiple nodes that are not standby by erroneous operations (this command is useful to find such that situation).
 In other than streaming replication mode, the status will be either "main" or "replica".
 Unlike streaming replication mode pg_is_in_recovery is not called and value for 7 and 8 will be always the same.

 GRANT pg_monitor TO sr_check_user;